 4. Baking

-Place the cobbler in the preheated oven and bake for 35-40 minutes or until the top is golden brown and a toothpick inserted into the batter comes out clean.
-The bubbling strawberry filling will create a mouthwatering aroma, indicating it’s almost ready.
+Put the cobbler in the oven and bake for 35–40 minutes, until the top is golden and a toothpick in the batter comes out clean.
+You’ll smell that yummy strawberry aroma when it’s nearly done.

 5. Cooling and serving